JoeMLDev/JoeMLDev/README.md

 # 💫 About Me:
-Developer focused on Machine Learning, AI, and Cloud Computing.<br>Always learning and open to collaboration on new projects.<br>
+Developer focused on Machine Learning<br>Always learning and open to collaboration on new projects.<br>

 # 💻 Tech Stack: